 The OGN collaborates with and challenges governments in the UK to develop and implement ambitious open government reforms through the UK’s membership of the Open Government Partnership, and coordinates civil society advocacy on open government issues.
 It has partnered with the government to develop the UK’s 2013-15 and 2016-18 Open Government Action Plans.

-The membership of the network currently stands at over 700 members and has an 11-member steering group:
+The network currently has hundreds of members and has an 11-member steering group:

 The OGN is coordinated independently of government by Involve – a think tank and charity specialising in public participation.
 Involve was selected by members of the OGN to become the coordinator in September 2012.